nsls-ii-forge/docs/source/creating_packages.rst

     $ conda smithy register-ci --organization nsls-ii-forge --without-circle \
     --without-appveyor --without-travis --without-drone --feedstock_directory ./

-Verify that CI was enabled on Azure pipelines.
+Verify that CI was enabled on Azure Pipelines.
 Check for the following line in the output:

 .. code-block::

-    * nsls-ii-forge/inflection-feedstock has been enabled on azure pipelines
+    * nsls-ii-forge/<package-name>-feedstock has been enabled on azure pipelines

 ======================================
 Rerender and push feedstock repository